-Opia is a brand of non-alcoholic wines from winery Pierre Chavin.
-This winery was founded by Mathilde Boulachin and Fabien Gross.
-Fabien is responsible for the creation of the wines, while Mathilde is responsible for the communication and marketing of the company.
-Pierre Chavin does not really exist, it is a name made up by the two.
-Pierre, because it is the most common name in France, Chavin because it sounds good and the word ‘Vin’ appears in it.
+Opia is a range of non alcoholic wines, produced by Pierre Chavin.
+This wine producer was founded by Mathilde Boulachin and Fabien Gross.
+Fabien is responsible for the creation of the wines, Mathilde does PR, marketing and communication for the company.
+Pierre Chavin is a fictional name, chosen because ‘Pierre’ is the most common French name and ‘Chavin’ sounds good and contains the word ‘vin’.

 - Bottle: 75 cl.

 - Alcoholpercentage: 0%

 - Storage: 5 years